Yukhoe: Safety

 Meat in Korean cuisine has highly detailed classifications regarding freshness, quality, and part differentiation for specific cooking methods.
 Since yukhoe uses raw beef, freshness is the most important criterion, and, for this typical dish's beef, it is recommended to use no more than one day after defrosting, and, traditionally, should not be aged more than one day after slaughtering.
 Regular Korean yukhoe customers are often patrons of trusted restaurants or butcher's shops which have well-known, high-quality beef distributors.

 Since 2004, the Korean Government has run the Beef Traceability System.
 This system requires ID numbers with the age of the beef animal of origin, supplier, distributor, the beef's grade, and butchering date and originating butchery.
 Most of the good beef restaurants in Korea list their beef's information on the wall.
 Also, butcher shops post signs saying, "new beef coming day" (소 들어오는 날 so deureooneun nal): these words have become a well-known idiom in Korea and it means newly butchered beef supplied at the day.

 Raw beef can be contaminated with pathogenic bacteria, with enterohemorrhagic E. coli (O111 or O157:H7) being of particular concern.
 Only by the freshness of beef can the risk be reduced.
+Cup yukhoe sold at baseball stadiums has raised food safety concerns, particularly during summer when over half of Salmonella poisoning cases occur, with experts advising vulnerable groups such as infants, pregnant women, and the elderly to avoid raw meat dishes.

+Scientific research on safety

+Recent research has explored the use of antimicrobial hydrogel patches containing natural extracts (such as grapefruit seed or citrus extract) which can reduce Listeria monocytogenes on raw beef surfaces by over 90% without cooking, offering a potential non-thermal safety intervention for dishes like Yukhoe.
+A calcium hydroxide–ethanol–lactate disinfectant can reduce harmful E. coli on raw beef by up to 100,000 times without cooking the meat.